ldsands/UsefulCodeSnippets/OtherSoftware/WindowsProgramInstructions/WindowsPrograms.md

 - [QuickLook](https://github.com/QL-Win/QuickLook) I install this using Chocolatey
     - This is used to easily and quickly preview files in windows explorer using the `spacebar` when having a file selected
     - I also install the epub and MS office previewers found on [this page](https://github.com/QL-Win/QuickLook/wiki/Available-Plugins)
+- [qView](https://interversehq.com/qview/) - "Practical and minimal image viewer" - Cross-Platform - I install via Winget
+    - does pretty much everything including `svg` and `webp` which many others don't show in one application with the normal ones (e.g. png, jpeg, etc.)
 - [Hwmonitor](https://www.cpuid.com/softwares/hwmonitor.html) I install this using Chocolatey
     - I don't use this much either but it is very good and showing hardware resource usage, its useful for tracking down hardware problems or if you happen to be using a ton of CPU on something it can help you track down whats using it
 - [VLC](https://www.videolan.org/vlc/) I install this using Chocolatey